 Learning Experience Designer

 As a Learning Experience Designer, Jean Otsuki helps faculty and graduate student instructors to grow as teachers.
-She offers individualized consultations, facilitates workshops, and fosters learning communities.
+She offers one-on-one consultations, facilitates workshops, and fosters learning communities.
+Eager to connect with BU undergraduates, Jean also leads a section of FY 101 and mentors several Community Service Scholars.
 She holds a Ph.D. in English from Yale and has taught literature and writing courses at the college and high school levels.